-Each unit in this resource begins with two teaching support pages that provide instructional guidance.
+Each unit in this resource begins with two teaching support pages that provide instructional quidance.

-A clear overview of unit activities, weekly materials, safety notes, and setup tips help teachers plan and prepare efficiently and with ease.
+A clear overview of unit activities, weekly materials, safety notes, and setup tips helps teachers plan and prepare efficiently and with ease.

-Discussion questions help students verbalize their learning and connect it to their own lives.
+Discussion questions encourage students to verbalize their learning and connect it to their own lives.

-Possible student misconceptions and design solutions help take the guesswork out of lesson planning.
+Possible student misconceptions and design solutions further take the guesswork out of lesson planning.